LoickCh/LoickCh.github.io/_posts/2022-10-24-Torch-autograd.md

 reverse mode and forward mode.

 The popularity of reverse mode in deep learning comes from the fact that in general the input dimensionality is higher than the output dimensionality.
-But in a general case, for any $$f: \mathbb{R}^n \rightarrow \mathbb{R}^m$$, the reverse mode should be used if and only if $$n>>m$$, otherwise if $$n<<m$$, forward mode is more performant.
+But theorically, for any $$f: \mathbb{R}^n \rightarrow \mathbb{R}^m$$, the reverse mode should be used if and only if $$n>>m$$, otherwise if $$n<<m$$, forward mode is more performant.